A Persuasive Approach to Combating Misinformation: Introduction

 \section{Introduction}

 Spreading misinformation has been one of the major critiques of social media platforms.
-The structure of these platforms, and social media interaction more broadly, rewards users for sharing content to gain popularity (e.g. number of likes and future re-shares), irrespective of its veracity.
+The structure of these platforms rewards users for sharing content to gain popularity (e.g. number of likes and future re-shares), often irrespective of its veracity.
 This has prompted debates on how platforms should police their content.
-The most common approach for combating misinformation is using fact-checking to tag and censor untruthful content. then tagging or censorship.
+The most common approach is using fact-checking to tag and censor untruthful content.
 However, such approaches can hardly keep up with the speed and scale of today's content generation and the validity of content may not be a binary true or false.
 Censorship moreover leads to thorny debates around the platform regulating freedom of speech.
-While most Americans support taking steps to restrict misinformation, half of Americans in 2021 agreed that ``freedom of information should be prioritized over ... restricting false information online.''\footnote{\href{https://www.pewresearch.org/short-reads/2021/08/18/more-americans-now-say-government-should-take-steps-to-restrict-false-information-online-than-in-2018/}{Pew Research Study on Online Misinformation}}
+While most Americans support taking steps to restrict misinformation, half of Americans in 2021 agreed that ``freedom of information should be prioritized over ... restricting false information online''~\citep{PewResearch}.

-In this paper, we present information design as a viable approach, either as an alternative or complement, for addressing misinformation on platforms.
-This approach leverages the information asymmetry between a platform and its users.
-The platform strategically reveals some information that users care about to ``persuade'' them to not share misinformed content.
-The users act according to their best interest given the information.
-This approach does not require the platform to be the arbiter of truth for already shared posts but instead discourages the underlying sharing of misinformed content.
+We present information design as a viable approach, either as an alternative or complement, for addressing misinformation on platforms.
+Our approach leverages the information asymmetry between a platform and its users.
+The platform strategically reveals some information that users care about, who act in self-interest given the information.
+When properly designed, this strategic revelation can lead to harmful/poor content being shared less frequently.
+This approach acknowledges the different incentive structures for the user and platform and does not require the platform to police already shared posts; instead, the platform disincentivizes the sharing of misinformed content by the user.